 Start With the End in Mind – and Build a Company You Can Sell

 If you’re building a company, the decisions you make as you grow can directly impact value in a future sale.
 Planning for an exit or sale can help drive a premium valuation, and also help you build a stronger, more resilient business.
-Here are some suggestions to consider now, to sell your business in the future:

 - Take care of the financial, legal, and regulatory basics.
 Gaps in any of these areas can kill your deal or drive down valuation.
-Ensure you have good financial recording in place, and follow industry standards regarding revenue recognition and other accounting issues.
+Make certain you have good financial recording in place, and follow industry standards regarding revenue recognition and other accounting issues.
 Stay 100% compliant with all employee-related issues, including wage and hour issues.
-(Do not use 1099s when you should have W-2 employees!).
+(As an example, do not use 1099s when you should have W-2 employees!).
+Be meticulous in your HR record-keeping, and ensure your employees sign confidentiality agreements.
+Ensure tax filings and payments are up-to date.
 Get U.S. trademarks for all your company and product names.
 Apply for patents on any of your critical technology.
 Find a great book-keeper, CPA, business lawyer, and trademark lawyer, and use them!

 - Prepare for change.
 We know how much business has changed over the past ten years.
 Perhaps you capitalized on change to build a category or take business from less nimble players.
 But while you’re handling the day-to-day grind, change continues and it’s easy to miss or ignore while you’re dealing with many other priorities.
 To maximize valuation in a sale, be prepared to show a buyer how your business can overcome risk today, as well as potential risks on the horizon.

 The importance of each of the points above will vary by company and by industry.
 Contact Us to schedule a complimentary consultation to discuss how to build your business with a future sale in mind.
 We are happy to provide you with guidance or specific suggestions, an overview of valuation, and information on recent transactions in your industry.